 Do shared mailboxes require a license?

 Yes.
-Each shared mailbox must be assigned a valid Microsoft 365 or Google Workspace backup license.
+You must assign each shared mailbox a valid Microsoft 365 or Google Workspace backup license.

 Further reading How to Manage Users in MSP360 Backup for Microsoft 365